Olivia Cheung

 james.smoley@nyu.edu

 James majored in Psychology with a minor in Social Research and Public Policy.
 He is interested in how our culture and life experiences can affect our ways of thinking.
 His capstone research investigated whether our initial judgments of a stranger's face are affected by our implicit racial biases and our experience with individuals of different races.
-James's findings were presented at the 2019 International Convention of Psychological Science (ICPS) in Paris, France.
+The follow-up work on James's capstone project is published in Scientific Reports entitled "Implicit bias and experience influence overall but not relative trustworthiness judgment of other-race faces".

 Oliver Heyn